 Don’t misunderstand me, social media such as Facebook is a great place to grow your business online.
 However, is social media the best use of your time and budgets, or should you be focussing more of your efforts on SEO?
 You need to take into consideration factors such as whether you are selling B2B/B2C, what your competitors are doing and where are potential customers currently researching your product/service.

 Before writing this article I used Google Trends to do some research.
 In all honesty, I thought that social media services search queries would completely trump SEO services queries but the results said differently.
-I have embedded a graph that shows r data to back up the ongoing demand for SEO.

 This blog should give you some insights about the importance of SEO and how it will adapt going into 2019.